rlvlad/wt-project-2025/docs/src/sections/css_rules.typ

     color: black;
 }
 ```
 as stated previously, the `modal-close` button is an exception to the `button` rule.
-It's considerably smaller than the others, the cursor is immediately `pointer`.
-Its position is computed on the `modal-window`, from above right.
+It's considerably smaller than the others, the cursor is a `pointer`.
+Its position is computed on the `modal-window`, from the above right.

 - The dropdown menus
 ```css